-Change the transmission oil after the first 20 hours of operation, or after using 2 tanks of fuel.
+Change the transmission oil after the first 20 hours of operation.
 After this, change the transmission oil every 100 operating hours.
 Remove firewall to access the drain plug located at the bottom of the transmission.
 Drain the transmission oil into a suitable container and dispose of the oil at a disposal site.